DISCOWER/px4-mpc/README.md

 ```

 ## Setup Python Interface
-Clone this package and then run
+To setup this package on your base Python environemnt, do
 ```
 cd px4-mpc/
 poetry build && cd dist && pip install *.whl -U && cd ..